 All hardware interrupts except reset are maskable by the I bit in the CCR.
 If the I bit is set, all hardware interrupts (internal and external) are disabled.
 Clearing the I bit enables the hardware interrupts.
-Two types of hardware interrupts are explained in this section.
+Two types of hardware interrupts are explained in the following subsections.